suraj5621/Learn/React_Questions.md

 ## Q: What is React?

-ReactJS is an open-source front-end JavaScript library that is used for building reusable user interfaces, for single-page applications. made by facebook and fortune500 companies are used it.
+ReactJS is an open-source front-end JavaScript library that is used for building reusable user interfaces, for single-page applications. developed by facebook and fortune500 companies are used it.

 ---